Blanc-byte/gradingsystem/README.md

 ## License

-This project is licensed under the MIT License.# gradingsystem
+This project is licensed under the MIT License.